ohmp/james-project/src/adr/0035-distributed-listeners-configuration.md

 a WebAdmin endpoint to add/remove bindings/queue in a similar fashion of what had been proposed in [26.
 Removing a configured additional MailboxListener](0026-removing-configured-additional-mailboxListeners.md).
 This can happen if the James server performing the listener registration fails to create the group/queue.
-This health check will also report if this James server do not succeed to run a given listener, for instance if its class is not on the classpath.
+This health check will also report if this James server does not succeed to run a given listener, for instance if its class is not on the classpath.

 ## Consequences